markcoatsworth/readthedocs/docs/man-pages/condor_status.rst

     (Query option) Can only be used if the **-direct** option has been specified.
-Identifies which Statistics attributes to include in the ClassAd. *WhichStatistics* is specified using the same syntax as defined for STATISTICS\_TO\_PUBLISH.
+Identifies which Statistics attributes to include in the ClassAd. *WhichStatistics* is specified using the same syntax as defined for ``STATISTICS_TO_PUBLISH``.
 A definition is in the HTCondor Administrator’s manual section on configuration
     (section `3.5.1 <ConfigurationMacros.html#x33-1880003.5.1>`__).
  **-storage**
     (Query option) Display attributes of machines with network storage